What to do during high winds

 • Keep your yard clear of loose objects and debris that could be turned into projectiles by a stray gust.

 • Prepare an emergency kit.
-High winds are a major cause of blackouts so keep an emergency kit handy with everything you need to spend hours or days without electricity.
+High winds are a major cause of blackouts, so keep an emergency kit handy with everything you need to spend hours or days without electricity.
 If trees come down on the roads, you could be forced to survive on the food and water you have around your house, so make sure you maintain an ample stash.

 • Stay dry.
 Wet clothing can cause much faster heat loss.
 Wear insulated and waterproof boots when it’s snowy or rainy.